-Same procedure as the previous three experiences.
+Same procedure as the previous four experiences.
 I took the test in my home office.
 The night before I made sure to disconnect and clear out anything that might be an issue for the online proctor.
 I set up my laptop on my desk, provided pictures of my setup, driver’s license, and face, then sat in front of my computer while the proctor verified that everything was good to go.
 I never had to talk with them at all, the exam launched, and I cruised through it in around a half hour (you have a full hour for the test).

 Immediately after the test, I received my detailed score breakdown in various areas and was told that I passed.
 An e-mail shows up no more than an hour later with details on getting my certificate, claiming it on Acclaim, sharing it on LinkedIn, etc.

 Azure AI Fundamentals contains a surprising range of materials and requires a bit of depth in every area.

 Here are a handful of other exams to consider if you’ve passed AI-900: